 Science Connected is volunteer-powered 501(c)(3) nonprofit organization with offices in San Francisco, California.
 We are a global group of scientists and science communicators who foster widespread science literacy, education, and communication.
 We are dedicated to increasing public understanding of science and creating free and equal access to science education.
 We define education in its broadest sense and believe it is the key to making informed choices, being successful members of society, and acting as responsible stewards of the planet.

-Our mission is to increase scientific literacy in underserved communities and the greater public by connecting people with the latest scientific research, translating science into accessible language, and debunking pseudoscience with real research findings.
+Our mission is to increase scientific literacy in under-served communities and beyond by connecting people with the latest scientific research, translating science into accessible language, and debunking pseudoscience with real research findings.

 Science Connected Magazine is an editorially independent, non-profit newsroom producing open-access science journalism and scientific fact-checking for the global public.
-We work to increase science literacy and public access to reliable information.
+We are working hard to increase science literacy and public access to reliable information.

 Citizen science is an effective partnership between scientists and nonscientists that, when done well, offers benefits to the participants and beyond.
 We have several free resources for you to learn more about citizen science and get involved in projects.